Cyber Security Body of Knowledge (CyBOK) Training Course

 Android Security

 14 HoursAndroid is an open platform designed for mobile devices, including smartphones and tablets.
 It offers a wide array of security features to facilitate the development of secure software; however, it also lacks certain security aspects found in other handheld platforms.
-This course provides a thorough overview of these features and highlights the most critical shortcomings related to the underlying Linux system, file management, and the general environment, as well as the use of permissions and other components of Android software development.
+This course provides a comprehensive overview of these features, highlighting critical shortcomings related to the underlying Linux architecture, file systems, and the general environment, as well as the use of permissions and other Android software development components.

-Common security pitfalls and vulnerabilities are discussed for both native code and Java applications, along with recommendations and best practices to avoid and mitigate these issues.
-Many discussions are supported by real-life examples and case studies.
-Additionally, we provide a brief overview of how to use security testing tools to identify any programming bugs that could impact security.
+Common security pitfalls and vulnerabilities affecting both native code and Java applications are described, along with recommendations and best practices to avoid and mitigate them.
+In many instances, the issues discussed are supported by real-life examples and case studies.
+Finally, we provide a brief overview of how to use security testing tools to uncover security-related programming bugs.

 Participants attending this course will